ralphplumley/ralphplumley/README.md

 - 🛠 I enjoy working with: TypeScript, JavaScript, AWS, Linux, vim, React
 - 🌱 I’m a new dad currently on paternity (👶 late December '20)
-- 🖥️ I'm looking for a Front-end or Full-stack software engineering role starting in Q2 or early Q3, 2021.
-Please feel free to reach out to see if we're a fit 😃
 - 📫 How to reach me: ralphplumley (@) gmail.com

 <!--